Frequently Asked Questions about the Cross-Servicing Program for Federal Agencies

 - A discharge in bankruptcy generally means that the agency no longer has a right to pursue the collection of the debt from the debtor who received the discharge, and that collection action should be terminated.

-- In the context of the requirement to report a discharge of indebtedness to the Internal Revenue Service on a Form 1099-C, “discharge” generally means that an “identifiable event” has occurred.
+- For the requirement to report a discharge of indebtedness to the Internal Revenue Service on a Form 1099-C, “discharge” generally means that an “identifiable event” has occurred.
 The reporting of a discharge of indebtedness on a Form 1099-C generally does not affect the rights of a creditor to collect a debt.

-For additional information about these terms, see Chapter 7 of Managing Federal Receivables or Part IV: Chapter F of the Treatise on Federal Nontax Debt Collection Law.
+For more information about these terms, see Chapter 7 of Managing Federal Receivables or Part IV: Chapter F of the Treatise on Federal Nontax Debt Collection Law.

 For the standards under which Fiscal Service will evaluate an agency’s request to be designated as a debt collection center, please consult our Treasury Financial Manual.
 See I TFM 3-5400.